Photo: Shoreline at sunset

 Climate is also controlled by wind, oceans, and mountains.

 Winds bring moisture to land.
-North and south of the Equator the trade winds blow from the northeast and southeast, respectively.
+North and south of the Equator, the trade winds blow from the northeast and southeast, respectively.
 These winds converge in the tropics, forcing air to rise.
 This produces thunderstorms, humidity, and monsoons.

 North and south of the trade winds, about 30° from the Equator, there is relatively little wind, and therefore little moisture blowing inland from the oceans.
 Also, dry air is sinking back to the surface, warming in the process.
-This is why many of the world's great desert regions—the Sahara, Arabia, Iran, Iraq, and chunks of Mexico—lie at the same latitude.
+This is why many of the world's great desert regions—the Sahara, Gulf, Iran, Iraq, and chunks of Mexico—lie at the same latitude.
 A similar band of deserts lies to the south in Australia, South America, and southern Africa.

 Mountains force wind to rise as it crosses over them.
 This cools the air, causing moisture to condense in clouds and rain.
 This produces a wet climate on the upwind side of the mountains and an arid "rain shadow" on the downwind side.